Escrow Inspections and Appraisals

-1. Everything is successfully closed and the contingencies get removed bringing you one step closer to the closing; or
+1. Either each milestone is successfully closed and the contingencies are removed bringing you one step closer to the close, or

-2. After reviewing the property and the papers, the buyer requests a renegotiation of the terms of the contract (usually the price).
+2. The buyer, after reviewing the inspection, requests a renegotiation of the terms of contract (usually the price).

 Appraisal and Lending.

 It is important to keep in close contact with your lender.
 They will let you know when additional documents are needed to approve your loan application and fund your loan.
 If the agreement is conditional upon financing, then the property will be appraised by a licensed appraiser to determine the value for the lending institution.
 This is so the lending institution can confirm their investment in your property is accurate.
 Appraisers determine the value of properties based on a combination of square footage measurements, building costs, recent sales of comparable properties and operating income.
 When you are within two weeks of closing, double check with your lender to ensure the loan will go through smoothly.

 If the purchase property is conditional upon association approval, request the rules, regulations and other important documents from the seller as soon as you have an effective purchase agreement.
 Make sure to get the application documents and processing fees submitted to the appropriate person at the association by the required time.
 Most associations require a certificate of approval before move-in, the Title Company will request you to bring the original copy of the approval letter to the closing so that it can be recorded with the deed in the county public records.